Children Entering the United States Unaccompanied: Section 2

 - There is substantial evidence that the child would be at risk of harm if released to the parent or legal guardian.

 The child’s care provider is responsible for implementing safe screening methods when contacting and communicating with potential sponsors.
-These methods are to ensure that a potential sponsor does not pose a risk to the unaccompanied child, to other children in the care provider facility or to care provider staff.
+These methods are to ensure that a potential sponsor does not pose a risk to the unaccompanied alien child, to other children in the care provider facility or to care provider staff.

-These safe screening methods include:
+Safe screening methods include:

 - Use of appropriate interpreters